 Understand that happiness is a relative term.
 We have days when we are miserable beyond belief, days when the only thing holding my hair in place is the plastic bag I’ve shoved my head into.

 For non-parents and parents alike, however, there are two mantras to remember about parenting.
 These sum it up in a nice, tidy package:

-The first is a phrase that comes from my birth mother (I was adopted as a baby, but reconnected with my birth family seven or eight years ago).
-She says her mother used to say it all the time, though whether my birth grandmother coined the phrase or not, neither of us can say for sure.
+The first is a phrase that comes from my birth mother (I was adopted as a baby, but reconnected with my birth family back in my mid-to-late twenties.
+She says it’s something her mother used to say, though whether my birth grandmother coined the phrase or not, neither of us can say for sure.
 The mantra goes:

 “God made them cute so that we don’t murder them.”